Itvisors/mendix-DataTables/README.md

 ##### Common

 - _Attribute name_ - The name of the attribute to be displayed in the column.
-This is case sensitive.
+This is case sensitive
+- _Reference name_ - For one level deep references, this is the reference name, case sensitive
 - _Caption_ - The column caption, translatable.

 ##### Date values